TheoViel/kaggle_birdcall_identification/README.md

 We used 4 models in the final blend :

-- resnext50 [0.606 LB] - trained with the additional audio recordings.
+- resnext50 [0.606 Public LB -> 0.675 Private] - trained with the additional audio recordings.
+This model alone scores better than our ensemble.
-- resnext101 [0.606 LB] - trained with the additional audio recordings as well.
+- resnext101 [0.606 Public LB -> 0.661 Private] - trained with the additional audio recordings as well.
-- resnest50 [0.612 LB]
+- resnest50 [0.612 Public LB -> 0.641 Private]
-- resnest50 [0.617 LB] - trained with improved crops
+- resnest50 [0.617 Public LB -> 0.620 Private] - trained with improved crops

 They were trained for 40 epochs (30 if the external data is used), with a linear scheduler with 0.05 warmup proportion.
 Learning rate is 0.001 with a batch size of 64 for the small models, and both are divided by two for the resnext101 one, in order to fit in a single 2080Ti.